 8. Settling Too Early

 Often, ICBC representatives urge people to settle their cases as soon as possible to avoid greater payouts.
-Do not settle your case until and unless you know the full extent your injuries and how they will affect your life in the long-term.
-Permanent damages can mean long-term medical expenses and translates to long-term income losses.
+Do not settle your case until and unless you know the full extent of your injuries and how they will affect your life in the long-term.
+Permanent damages can mean long-term medical expenses and translate to long-term income losses.
 Some injuries progressively worsen over time as well.